cavaunpeu/willwolf.io-source/content/pages/cv.md

 My work at ShopKeep spanned data analysis, internal analytics services, data engineering and statistical experimentation.

 - As a data scientist, I built a service for computing merchant similarity in a continuous space, survival analysis models for predicting merchant churn, and designed and analyzed A/B tests of marketing and sales efforts.
-- As a data engineer, I built and maintained a software package offering composable, "rehydratable" predicting modeling objects, as well as ETL infrastructure for data ingestion and business intelligence.
+- As a data engineer, I built and maintained a software package offering composable, "rehydratable" predictive modeling objects, as well as ETL infrastructure for data ingestion and business intelligence.

 ### > Data Science Mentor, [Thinkful](https://www.thinkful.com/)
 *New York, New York, August 2015 to December 2017*